webcamoid/webcamoid/README.md

-# Webcamoid, webcam capture plasmoid #
+# Webcamoid, webcam capture application #

-[Webcamoid](http://kde-apps.org/content/show.php/Webcamoid?content=144796) is a webcam plasmoid for the KDE desktop environment.
+[Webcamoid](http://kde-apps.org/content/show.php/Webcamoid?content=144796) is a full featured webcam capture application.

 ## Features ##

-* Take pictures with the webcam.
+* Take pictures and record videos with the webcam.
-* Record videos.
 * Manages multiple webcams.
-* Play/Stop capture, this saves resources while the plasmoid is not in use.
-* Written in C++.
+* Written in C++/Qt.
-* 100% Qt based software, for KDE/Qt purists.
 * Custom controls for each webcam.
-* Popup applet support (you can embed Webcamoid in the panel).
 * Add funny effects to the webcam (requires Frei0r plugins).
 * +50 effects available.
 * Effects with live previews.
 * Translated to many languages.
-* Stand alone installation mode (use it as a normal program).
+* Provides a nice plasmoid for KDE desktop.
 * Use custom network and local files as capture devices.
 * Capture from desktop.